nickbabcock/Pdoxcl2Sharp/README.md

 - Push changes to your repo
 - Submit a pull request and I'll review it!

+## Style of File

+This section describes in more detail how the styles of files that can be parsed.

+The most important characters to the parser are `=`, `"`, `}`, `{`, `#`, `,`, and
+whitespace.
+Let's call this set lexemes.
+The complement of lexemes is the untyped.
+Lexemes delimit tokens, which are composed of untyped characters.
+The parsing process goes as such:

+- Read a character and test to see if it is a lexeme.
+    - If a command peeked at the next lexeme, return that
+    - else advance through whitespace until a lexeme
+        - If that lexeme is a comment, advance until newline and go back to step 1
+        - else if `{` increase indent by one
+        - else if `}` decrease indent by one
+        - return encountered lexeme
+- If lexeme is a quote, advance until closing quote
+    - Everything enclosed in the quotes excluding the quotes is a token
+    - Lexemes are considered untyped wrapped in quotes
+- else if any other lexeme go back to step 1
+- else if the character read was untyped
+    - All characters until whitespace or a lexeme is considered a token
+- Return token

+This is probably, at best, hard to follow.
+Hopefully, a couple of examples will clear some of the confusion.

+    player = "AAA"
+      player= =  "AAA"

+Both are parsed (ie, the tokens returned to the client) the same way `player` and then `AAA`.
+An explanation of this is that all whitespace is skipped until something interesting is encountered.
+Then `player` is grabbed.
+From there, the next token starts at the quotes.
+Remember that tokens are composed strictly of untyped characters, hence the second equals is completely ignored.

+This leads to an interesting example showcasing the parser's flexibility.

+    ids = { 1 2 3 4 }
+    ids={1 2 3 4 }
+    ids = {
+        1, 2,
+        3, 4,
+    }

+All three snippets will return `ids`, `1`, `2`, `3`, and `4` as tokens.
+The extra comma at the end of the '4' is even on purpose.

 ## License

 Pdoxcl2Sharp is licensed under MIT, so feel free to do whatever you want, as